flenniken/collections/readme.md

 * scroll down to the touch section and select "Force Enabled"
 * test by mousing over the web page.
 The mouse cursor should be a small circle.

-I don’t know of any way to test two finger actions on the desktop.
-The touch pad doesn't do it.

 [⬇ ────────](#Contents)

 # Test on iphone